spacetelescope/poppy/docs/relnotes.rst

 **Bug Fixes and Software Infrastructure Updates:**

+ * Removal of Python 2 compatibility code, Python 2 test cases on Travis, and similar (#239, @mperrin)
  * Removal of deprecated non-PEP8 function names (@mperrin)
- * Fix for output PSF formatting to better handle variable numbers of extensions (@shanosborne)
+ * Fix for output PSF formatting to better handle variable numbers of extensions (#219, @shanosborne)
  * Fix for FITSOpticalElement opd_index parameter for selecting slices in datacubes (@mperrin)
+ * Fix inconsistent sign of rotations for FITSOpticalElements vs. other optics (#275, @mperrin)
+ * Cleaned up the logic for auto-choosing input wavefront array sizes (#274, @mperrin)
- * Some updates to Travis doc build setup (@mperrin)
+ * Updates to Travis doc build setup (#270, @mperrin, robelgeda)
+ * Update package organization and documentation theme for consistency with current STScI package template (#267, #268, #278, @robelgeda)
+ * More comprehensive unit tests for Fresnel propagation. (#191, #251, #264, @mperrin)
+ * Update astropy-helpers to current version, and install bootstrap script too (@mperrin, @jhunkeler)
  * Minor: doc string correction in FresnelWavefront (@sdwill), fix typo in some error messages (#255, @douglase), update some deprecated logging function calls (@mperrin).